CodeYourFuture/CYF-Workshops/git-cli/staging.md

 ## `git status`

-Let's start with a command `git status`.
+Use a CLI command to double check the state of your staging area and your working directory

 🖊️ Write down what you think `git status` is doing.

-ℹ️ You can run the command `git status --help` in order to work this out.
-👓 Look carefully at the output from this command.
-❓ What do you think it is telling you?

-🎯 Goal: we need to stage `lasagne.html`.
+🎯 Goal: we need to stage the changes to `lasagne.html`.
 Or, in other words, we need to add `lasagne.html` to the staging area.

 ## `git add`

-We can use the `git add` command to stage changes to a file.
+We can run `git add` and the name of the file to add the changes we want to stage.

 Now run `git status` again.

 We now need to store this change in the working directory.